Updated March 13, 2023

-- Here you can set the Scope setting to the desired level.q
+- Here you can set the Scope set to the desired level.q

-As a job, JMS is very much essential if you want to make it as a successful Java developer with good infrastructure knowledge of the system.
+As a job, it is very much essential if you want to make it as a successful Java developer with good infrastructure knowledge of the system.

 - Easy scalability of applications.